-Only 34.6 percent of working-age women with disabilities (3.5 million) are employed in the U.S. compared to 82.5 percent of working-age women without disabilities.
-This is in line with the rest of the country.
-With fully one-in-four American adults having a disability, just 37 percent of those who are working-age are employed, despite polls showing that most of them want to work.
-This leads to approximately 22.6 percent of women with disabilities living in poverty compared to 14.7 percent of women without disabilities.
+Only 35.7 percent of working-age women with disabilities are employed in the U.S. compared to 72.8 percent of working-age women without disabilities.
+With fully one-in-four American adults having a disability, just 37.6 percent of those who are working-age are employed, despite polls showing that most of them want to work.
+This leads to approximately 14.5 percent of women with disabilities living in poverty compared to 22.9 percent of women without disabilities.

-According to the newly published 2018 Annual Disability Statistics Compendium, in total, 111,804 people with disabilities entered the workforce in 2017.
-Yet, 3,736 women with disabilities left the workforce in 2017.
-These losses occurred even as other segments of the disability community continued to see job gains.
+Comparing the data to the previous year, the 108,000 new jobs is even more impressive, as while 111,804 people with disabilities entered the workforce in 2017, 3,736 women with disabilities left the workforce in 2017.
+These losses had occurred even as other segments of the disability community continued to see job gains.

 “People with disabilities of all backgrounds and genders deserve the opportunity to earn an income and achieve independence, just like anyone else,” said RespectAbility President Jennifer Laszlo Mizrahi, who has dyslexia and knows what it means to parent a child with multiple disabilities.

-Women with disabilities gained jobs in only 21 out of 50 states.
-Illinois saw the biggest job gains among women with disabilities with 17,089 working-age women with disabilities entering the workforce, though has just 38.4 percent disability employment.
-California saw the second biggest gains with 15,869 new jobs for women with disabilities, though has just 34 percent disability employment.
+Women with disabilities gained jobs in 31 out of 50 states in 2018.
+Texas saw the biggest job gains among women with disabilities with more than 17,000 working-age women with disabilities entering the workforce, event that state’s overall disability employment rate is only 40.2 percent disability employment rate.
+Georgia saw the second-biggest gains with 15,568 new jobs for women with disabilities, though the Peach State only has a 36.3 percent disability employment rate.

 However, in far too many states, women with disabilities are leaving the workforce, experiencing discrimination and being denied the opportunity to earn an income.
-North Carolina saw the biggest job losses of any state with 12,142 women with disabilities leaving the workforce.
-Likewise, 8,409 women with disabilities left the workforce in Oregon.
+The Commonwealth of Virginia saw the biggest job losses of any state with 7,987 women with disabilities leaving the workforce in 2018.
+Likewise, 6,122 women with disabilities left the workforce in North Carolina.

 Women of Color Face Additional Barriers

-The 2018 Annual Disability Statistics Compendium Supplement does not have female employment disaggregated by race.
-However, with more than 7,500 African Americans with disabilities leaving the workforce last year, it is likely that women of color with disabilities have additional barriers.
+The 2019 Annual Disability Statistics Compendium Supplement does not have female employment disaggregated by race.
+However, comparing the Compendium data to the past year’s information, 16,749 African Americans with disabilities gained jobs in 2018.

 “About two and a half decades ago, Eddie Glenn called attention to the disparate treatment of African American women with disabilities, suggesting that a triple jeopardy syndrome put them at a further disadvantage because they were victims of race, gender and disability bias in our society,” said Donna Walton, Ed.D.
 “The impact of the triple jeopardy syndrome cannot be overstated, as an African American with a disability can never can be quite sure if their race, gender or disability is hurting their chances for advancement.”